uk-x-gov-software-community/uk-x-gov-software-community.github.io/index.md

 *	We have a small facilitation group that is doing some of the initial setup

 ## We want you to be part of this - why not get involved?
-*	Signup to our [email mailing list on mail chimp](https://uk-cross-government-software-engineering-community.mailchimpsites.com/) *Note*
-You do need to signup with your gov email address to get added.
+*	Signup to our [email mailing list on mail chimp](https://uk-cross-government-software-engineering-community.mailchimpsites.com/) - You'll need to signup with your gov email address

 You will get a welcome email and will then be added onto our mailing list of events going forward.
 * Check out our [GitHub Repo](https://github.com/uk-x-gov-software-community/)